 |2017||October 22-28||Geochemistry||Chemistry Rocks!

-NCW 2017 covers the topics on chemistry of rocks.
+NCW 2017 celebrated the 30th anniversary of the program and covered the chemistry of rocks.

 |2016||October 16-22||Forensics||Solving Mysteries Through Chemistry